 The Administrative Law Judge's Decision is made in writing and contains findings of fact and conclusions of law.
-The state agency involved will make the Final Agency Decision but must adopt the ALJ's decision unless it is clearly contrary to the preponderance of the evidence.
+Depending on the type of case, the ALJ decision may be the final decision, otherwise the state agency involved will make the Final Agency Decision but must adopt the ALJ's decision unless it is clearly contrary to the preponderance of the evidence.

 APPEAL OF A DECISION

 A party may appeal a Final Decision within 30 days after being served with a written copy of the decision by filing a Petition for judicial review in the Superior Court of Wake County or in the Superior Court of the county where the person appealing resides.

 THE MATERIAL PRESENTED AT THIS WEB SITE IS PROVIDED TO THE PUBLIC FOR INFORMATIONAL PURPOSES ONLY AND IS NOT INTENDED AS LEGAL ADVICE.
 NOTHING CONTAINED HEREIN SHALL BE CONSTRUED TO BIND THE PRESIDING ADMINISTRATIVE LAW JUDGE OR OAH TO ANY PRACTICE DESCRIBED HEREIN.

 .0103 COMMENCEMENT OF CONTESTED CASE: NOTICE AND FILING FEE

 .0104 ORDER FOR PREHEARING STATEMENTS